 Master of Library Science Courses

-University and Queens College allows students to take up to four core courses for the ALA-accredited Queens College MLS degree on the campus of Stony Brook University.
-Over the past twenty years our students have gone on to earn their master's degrees and become successful members of the library and information science profession.
-You will find our graduates in school media, public, academic and special libraries.
+University and Queens College and St. John's University allows students to take up to four core courses for the MLS degree on the campus of Stony Brook University.

-As long as the student attains a ‘B’ or better in each course here, the three credits will transfer to Queens upon acceptance into their program.
+As long as the student attains a ‘B’ or better in each course here, the three credits will transfer to St. John's or Queens College upon acceptance into their program.
 If the student takes all four of our offerings he/she will have completed one third of the requirements for graduation with a Master of Library Science.

 None of our classes have pre-requisites and you may take them in any order — one at a time or two per semester.